Thinking about a

 Six steps to work out if managing your own super is right for you.

-1. Consider your options and seel professional advice
+1. Consider your options and seek professional advice

 2. Ensure you have sufficient assets, time and skills to manage your own fund